 Using scented products:

-A cat’s sense of smell 14 times greater than that of humans and while we may like the smell of scented detergents or cat litter, for the cat, it can be overpowering.
-I always recommend the use of unscented cat litter and always thoroughly rinse detergents from litter trays to remove the odour as well as detergent residue which could be ingested when the cat licks his paws.
+A cat’s sense of smell 14 times greater than that of humans, and while we may like the smell of scented detergents or cat litter, for the cat, it can be overpowering.
+I always recommend the use of unscented cat litter and always thoroughly rinse detergents from litter trays to remove the odour as well as detergent residue, which could be ingested when the cat licks his paws.

 A litter tray should not smell unless it is not being cleaned often enough.
 I have also found that cheaper brands of cat food tend to result in smellier feces.
-Therefore, if the tray is being emptied frequently, and the cat is on a good quality diet, there really is no need for scented products.
+Therefore, if the tray is being emptied frequently, and the cat is on a good quality diet, there is no need for scented products.

-Using litter tray liners:
+Litter tray liners:

 These plastic liners may be convenient for us, but they are not for our cats.
 When the cat digs in the tray to bury his urine or feces, a litter tray liner can snag on the claws.
 Not only that, but folds in an incorrectly sized liner can cause cat urine to pool.